Additional menu

 How we ranked

-So, to even make it into consideration, all potential candidate supplements that we evaluated had to contain both of these essential ingredients.
+Required to have folic acid and iron.
+To even make it into consideration, all potential candidate supplements that we evaluated had to contain both of these essential ingredients.

 While these are not quite at the same level of critical importance as folate and iron (which help prevent birth defects), they are nevertheless important to look for if you don’t already take a separate fish oil supplement, vegan omega 3 supplement, and/or a vitamin D supplement.